Arsnael/james-project/src/site/markdown/server/manage-webadmin.md

 Response codes:

  - 204: OK
- - 400: Forward structure or member is not valid
+ - 400: Alias structure or member is not valid

 ## Administrating mail repositories